 It was a coronation ceremony, Ember realized, dumbfounded.
 They were crowning him and she wasn't even dead yet.
 But, she supposed, that was the point.
 A trophy hung up for decoration.
 It was humiliating, but not so much because she was shamed as the Dragonborn.
-She knew she was lousy in that respect.
+She knew she was abysmal in that respect.
 Color rose in her cheeks because she had the eyes of fifty, if not more, of the World Eater's followers locked on her almost naked body.

 "Hail Alduin!
 Hail Alduin!"

 The roaring shouts petered off into silence and she flinched when he addressed her, growling voice echoing in the hall.

 "What say you, Dovahkiin?"

 She bit her lip, hands tightening to a knuckle-white grip as a shudder traveled through her.

 Curse that name!

 He moved to stand, bringing his form close again, eyes glowing malevolently, cutting her.

 Ember didn't know how to react.
 She had always been, first and foremost, a thief.
 Not a warrior.
 Not a hero.
 But he was going to kill her; she could see it in those ruby depths.
 And he would relish every moment of his victory.
 So she did what any self-respecting thief would do when confronted with the executioners' axe.

 AN: I have no idea where I'm going with this and honestly, hadn't thought about it.
 I had nagging inspiration the other day about this fic and came up with this chapter.
 So this is what I have to ask: how did I do?
 See any mistakes that I can fix?